Tupaia (mammal)

+Taxonomy

+Raffles provided the name of this genus, which derives from the Malay word tupai meaning a squirrel or a small animal resembling one.

 Characteristics

 Raffles described the genus as having an elongated snout, eight to 10 incisors, well-developed limbs, five-toed naked feet, and the sole furnished with projecting pads and sharp claws, with a habit and tail of a squirrel.